 There’s an old saying that goes something like, “A great website that is not promoted is like a billboard stored in your basement.”
 This sentiment reminds me of LinkedIn members who have strong profiles but are invisible.
 For those figuring out how to use LinkedIn to find a job, they must consider what a successful LinkedIn campaign consists of.

 A successful LinkedIn campaign consists not only of a strong profile, it also includes building a targeted network and engaging with your connections.
-Anything less will not garner the results you desire, will not help in your job search.
+Anything less will not garner the results you desire, and will not help in your job search.
 Let’s look in greater detail at these three components.

 Create a Strong LinkedIn Profile